saksham2001/saksham2001.github.io/_projects/10_project.md

 - **Twilio Integration**: Handles call routing and real-time audio processing
 - **Google Speech-to-Text API**: Converts live audio to text for analysis
-- **Machine Learning Model**: Analyzes transcriptions to detect fraudulent patterns
+- **Large Language Model**: Analyzes transcriptions to detect fraudulent patterns
 - **Firebase Backend**: Manages data and provides scalable infrastructure
+- **Flutter App**: Provides a user-friendly interface for the system

 ## How It Works